GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/09.081-090/04.At-the-Door/docs.md

 I am lowest of those who love Him,
 I am weakest of those who pray;
 But I come as He has bidden,
 And He will not say me nay.

-Chorus:
-I know I am weak and sinful,
-It comes to me more and more;
-But since the dear Saviour has bid me come in,
-I'll enter the open door.
+[Chorus]

 3.
 My mistakes His free grace will cover,
 My sins He will wash away,
 And the feet that shrink and falter,
 Shall walk thro' the gates of day.

-Chorus:
-I know I am weak and sinful,
-It comes to me more and more;
-But since the dear Saviour has bid me come in,
-I'll enter the open door.
+[Chorus]

 ```